Notice of Privacy Practices

 - Obtain a paper copy of the Notice of Privacy Practices upon request.
 You may request a copy of the Notice at any time.
 To obtain a copy of the Notice, contact email@example.com.

 - Request a restriction on certain uses and disclosures of your information.
 You have the right to request a restriction on the protected health information (“PHI”) that we use or disclose about you for treatment, payment, or health care operations.
 You also have the right to request a restriction on the PHI we disclose about you to someone who is involved in your care or payment for your care, such as a family member or friend.
 Except as described in this section, we are not required to agree to your request.
 We must agree to your request if the disclosure has been made to a health plan for the purpose of payment or health care operations and the disclosure relates to an expense for which you have paid out of pocket.
-To request restrictions, you must send a written request to email@example.com.
+To request restrictions, you must fill out the form on color.com/hipaa-revoke.

 - Inspect and obtain a copy of your information.
 You have the right to access and copy PHI about you contained in your medical and billing records for as long as Color maintains the information.
 To read or copy your PHI, you must send a written request to firstname.lastname@example.org.
 Additional state law requirements may apply in order to access and copy such PHI.
 If you request a copy of the information, we may charge you a reasonable fee for the costs of the copying, mailing, or other supplies that are necessary for the electronic transfer of your information.
 If we maintain an electronic health record containing your health information, you have the right to request that we send a copy of your health information in electronic format to you or a third party that you identify.
 We may deny your request to read and copy in certain limited circumstances.
 If you are denied access to your PHI, you may request that the denial be reviewed by filing a request for review with the Color’s Privacy Officer.